Misook Kim, D.M.A.

-Misook Kim, received her B.M. with the honor of Cum Laude from Seoul National University, Seoul, Korea.
+Misook Kim received her B.M. from Seoul National University, Seoul, Korea.
 After finishing her “New Star Concert” sponsored by the Cho-Sun Newspaper, she entered the graduate school at the University of Texas at Austin where she completed her M.M. and D.M.A. degrees in composition and the certificate of piano performance.
 Reviewer Mike Greenberg, writing in the San Antonio Express-News, called the composer ‘a bold and unrepentant modernist.’
-He also has mentioned in San Antonio Current, ‘her music was fearlessly Modern – spiky, protean, often highly compressed.’
+He also has mentioned in San Antonio Current, ‘her music was fearlessly Modern – spiky, protean, often highly compressed, proudly declining to participate in the fashion for “accessibility” – but she was so sure-footed in her instincts and her craft that she earned her listeners’ trust to lead them safely and enjoyably through the strange realms she conjured.’